xurongtang/MNN_yolov11Seg_x86_arm64/README_EN.md

 Select the target platform according to the prompts:

 - Enter 1: Compile x86_64 version, generating build_x86 folder
-- Enter 2: Compile ARM64 (such as RDX x5) version, generating build_arm64 folder
+- Enter 2: Compile ARM64 (such as RDK x5) version, generating build_arm64 folder

 After compilation is complete, the executable file test_YOLOv11Seg is generated